Curriculum: Master of Business Administration - MBA

 Credit: 2

 Introduction to data analysis and statistical methods with focus on practical decisions using quantitative models in a spreadsheet environment.
 Topics include sources of data, descriptive and graphical statistical methods, probability, distributions, sampling and sampling distributions, estimation, confidence intervals, and hypothesis testing.
+This course may not be used as an elective course for Lindner College of Business Master's programs.

 2